Zigr1/API-Challenge/README.md

 5.	measure: Interval measurement (‘d’ for days, ‘wd’ for weekdays, or ‘w’ for complete weeks)
 6.	convertTo: One of ‘s’, ’i’, ’h’, or ‘y’ to convert result to seconds, minutes, hours or years respectively (null or ‘-‘ for no convertion).
 Response returned is a JSON object.

+### You can also run request as http://localhost/API-Challenge/api/[any_custom_route]?[parameters] if you add this lines to the .htaccess file of the project:
+RewriteEngine On

+RewriteRule ^ index.php [QSA,L]

 ### API itself consists of two files in ‘api’ folder:
 1.	index.php – api access point.
 It gets parameters from the request, handle input, initialize a new object of a Client class, returns response as a JSON object.
 2.	client.class.php – api client that implements the core functionality as a class with properties and methods.